NegatioN/BattleRiteStats/_characters/destiny.md

       name: Blast Processing
       type: offense
     - color: green
-      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.
+      description: Sky Strike grants you a shield that absorbs up to 12 damage and absorbs an additional 10 damage for each enemy hit.
+Lasts for 4.
-      icon: 87c684273ffea0845863a8f80b904890
+      icon: 1d95f324f635c9447a68299999e8597e
-      name: Plasma Infusion
+      name: Energy Conversion
       type: survival
     - color: red
       description: Charged Bolt deals 1 - 5 bonus damage, based on charge-up duration.